Marxan: Marxan with Probability

 Marxan with Probability (MarProb) is Marxan with an additional objective function term that incorporates the probability of a site being destroyed at some point in the future.
 This function helps plan for persistence in protected area networks (see Game et al. 2008).
 Some examples where it has been used includes planning for Iberian herptile conservation while accounting for uncertainty in their predicted distributions due to climate change, and accounting for the inherent uncertainty associated with coral reef habitat maps in conservation planning, in the Kubulau District fisheries management area, Fiji.

 Companion Tools

 Zonae Cogito

 Zonae Cogito is a freely available software package that help manage and visualise Marxan projects.
 The interface streamlines and simplifies the development and evaluation of alternative planning scenarios, allows direct editing to input files, calibrates parameters, and helps users easily access important output files for evaluation.

 CLUZ

 CLUZ (Conservation Land-Use Zoning software) is a QGIS plug-in that allows users to design protected area networks and other conservation landscapes and seascapes.
 It can be used for on-screen planning and also acts as a link for the Marxan conservation planning software.
-It was developed by Bob Smith and funded by the UK Government's Darwin Initiative.
+It was developed by Bob Smith and funded by the UK Government's E3 Sharing Space for Nature project.